 Integrating Hippo CMS with elasticsearch Engine LAB

 Woonsan Ko is a Lead Solution Architect for Professional Services in Hippo USA.
 He's a committer in Apache Portals and Apache Commons and was involved in the development of HST-2, other Hippo CMS products and several forge projects.
 He blogs and shares his code here and there.
+Find his other lab posts too.

 Code for this lab and more useful information can be found on http://camel-hippoevt.forge.onehippo.org.